When I first started my fitness journey, I didn't truly understand protein's importance.

 The problem is ... it takes your body much longer to break down fat and use it for energy as opposed to carbs and protein.

 So when the body needs energy quickly, it goes for carbohydrates first.
-Then, your body will try to use protein as energy.
+Then, your body will try to use protein for energy.

 When your body does use protein for energy, it's typically from breaking down muscle tissue.